Hluhluwe Umkhumbi Lodge

 Visitors pay a park entrance fee of R 240 (subject to change) per person per day (children 50%).
 Persons with a South African ID get a discounted rate.

 About Mkhuze Game Reserve

-This 40 000 ha reserve is a place of great beauty and high contrasts with an astonishing diversity of natural habitats, from the eastern slopes of the Lebombo mountains along its eastern boundary, to broad stretches of acacia Savannah, swamps and a variety of woodlands and riverine forest.
-Even a type of sand forest occurs in the reserve which harbors the elusive suni!
+This 40 000 ha reserve is a place of great beauty and high contrasts with an astonishing diversity of natural habitats, from the eastern slopes of the Lebombo mountains along its eastern boundary to broad stretches of acacia savannah.

 This diversity of habitats means a wide variety of animal species including black and white rhinoceros, elephant, giraffe, nyala, blue wildebeest, warthog, eland, hippo, impala, kudu and other smaller antelope.
 Rare species occurring in the reserve are cheetah, hyena, suni and leopard.

-There are now three game viewing hides at pans within the reserve.
-These are the Kubube, Kamasinga and Kwamalibala pans.
+There is now three-game viewing hides at pans within the reserve.
+These are the Kubube, Kamasinga, and Kwamalibala pans.
 Visitors park their cars and enter the hides on foot.